-According to Trend Micro, although most adware is designed to collect user information, there is a fine line between collecting data for simple advertising use and violating a user's privacy.
+According to Trend Micro, although most adware is designed to collect user information, there is a fine line between collecting for simple advertising use and violating a user's privacy.
 Because adware normally collect user information for legitimate purposes, they can serve as an effective means to gather more data than some would want to give out.

 Beyond Android, Trend Micro pointed out several notable third-quarter trends.
 For example, the firm discovered dangerous zero-day exploits targeting Java and Internet Explorer.
 The IE vulnerability was used in an advanced persistent threat (APT) campaign.
 And

 ZeroAccess malware, sometimes found on peer-to-peer sharing sites, were the top infector in the computing public this quarter.
 The old DOWNAD/ Conficker worm came in a close second.

 Meanwhile, PayPal attracted the most phishermen while LinkedIn topped the list of chosen Blackhole Exploit kit targets.
 Spam likely arrived from Saudi Arabia or India.
 Corporations and governments were still viable APT targets.
 Lurid and Nitro APT campaign improvements were also noted.
 And social media threats and privacy concerns lived on.